Things to do in Lampang

 The Revival of the Lanna Kingdom

 In 1774 a local noble called Kawila succeeded in driving the Burmese out of Chiang Mai with the help of Taksin, king of a Siamese kingdom based in Thonburi.
 Kawila became the first king of the Chet Ton dynasty and started the revival of the Lanna Kingdom.
 Lanna was by now a vassal of Siam.
 The kingdom was in ruins.
-Kawila’s rebuilding policy is usually described as “Put vegetables into baskets, put people into towns.”
+Chiang Mai academic Kraisri Nimmanhaeminda described Kawila’s rebuilding policy as “Put vegetables into baskets, put people into towns.”

 Buddhist Temples of Lampang

 There are many stunning Buddhist temples in Lampang.
-The most popular are Wat Prathat Lampang Luang, Wat Phrakaew Don Tao and Wat Pong Sanuk.
+The most popular are Wat Prathat Lampang Luang, Wat Phrakaew Don Tao and Wat Pong Sanuk but if you want to see something different the Burmese style temples such as Wat Sri Chum, Wat Si Rong Muang and Wat Mon Chamsin are really worth visiting.
 If you are really interested in temple architecture Lampang is worth spending a bit more time.
 We recommend at least one overnight.

 Wat Lampang Luang